Products Wellness Insights Mobility Metrics Analysis Gaze Metrics Analysis Dynamic Action Plan

 Repeat sessions define a trajectory.

-Early cognitive change doesn't announce itself with a threshold crossed.
+Meaningful change rarely shows up in a single session.
 It shows as drift — a subtle, consistent directional shift across sessions that no single measurement would flag.
 That's what the model is built to detect.

 Baseline